 If we do not have a formal announcement listed, then we do still encourage potential students to contact us directly.
 Applicants should first read through our publications and the information on our website, and then send a brief letter of interest, a CV, and unofficial transcripts.
 In the letter, include why you are interested in joining our team, indicate what about our research seems exciting to you, and what you might like to work on while a graduate student.
 Application details on Temple’s Biology Graduate program are found here.
 Also see: Temple University Graduate School and Department of Biology.

 Periodically we will hire postdocs to work on particular funded projects.
-We make those announcements here.
-We encourage potential postdocs to look into their own fellowships.
-We are more than happy to work closely with a potential applicant in developing a proposal to a funding agency.
+We encourage potential postdocs to look into their own fellowships and are very happy to work closely with a potential applicant in developing a proposal to a funding agency.

 International Collaborators and Students